Zack Short Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.96 team ERA that ranks sixth across all league pitching staffs.
+- The Yankees' 3.94 team ERA ranks sixth among all league pitching staffs.

-- The right-hander's most recent time out was on Wednesday against the Detroit Tigers, when he went six innings, surrendering two earned runs while allowing four hits.
+- His most recent appearance came on Thursday against the Detroit Tigers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.